 Rabbits are much more likely to suffer from hypothermia and other cold-related health issues when they have been kept warm and suddenly placed outside in cold weather.

 If your weather is like mine, you might see super cold spells during the fall, followed by warm, summer-like spells.
 Don’t worry about those short cold spells, even when the temperature drops suddenly.
-That’s a great warning signal for your rabbits and they will respond by growing thicker fur.
+That’s a great warning signal for your rabbits, who will respond by growing thicker fur.

 Did you know?